Dental Crown Bethesda MD

 Restorative Dentistry in Bethesda, MD

 Dental crowns have a variety of potential uses.
-They can restore a tooth that has been damaged or weakened by a number of oral health problems.
-They also have cosmetic benefits.
-Because dental crowns have so many uses, many patients are ideal candidates for treatment.
+They can restore a tooth damaged or weakened by many oral health problems.
+Crowns also have cosmetic benefits.
+Because dental crowns have many uses, many people are ideal candidates for treatment.

 A patient who suffers from any of the following dental problems is likely to be a good candidate for dental crown treatment: